GEOS-DEV/geosPythonPackages/docs/mesh-doctor.rst

 For a conformal fracture to be defined in a mesh, ``geos`` requires the mesh to be split at the faces where the fracture gets across the mesh.
 The ``generateFractures`` module will split the mesh and generate the multi-block ``vtk`` files.

-.. command-output:: mesh-doctor -i random.vtu generateFractures --help
+.. command-output:: mesh-doctor generateFractures --help
    :shell:

 ``generateGlobalIds``